-As we’re entering the last season of HBO’s groundbreaking vampire series True Blood, the series, which has already had six bloodletting seasons, deserves some consideration, and, of course, from a dentist‘s standpoint, the teeth matter most, which means the unique design of the vampire fangs used in the series.
+As we’re entering the last season of HBO’s groundbreaking vampire series True Blood, the series, which has already had six bloodletting seasons, deserves some consideration, and, of course, from Home standpoint, the teeth matter most, which means the unique design of the vampire fangs used in the series.

 The Tradition behind True Blood‘s Fangs

 There are two primary approaches to conceptualizing vampire fangs.
 In the first approach, the fangs are always present, and look simply like enlarged canines.
 This tradition comes mostly from the time when vampires were villains that often represented dangerous foreigners and sexual transgression, so having them marked makes sense.